m4r35n357/ODE-Playground/README.md

 Plot bifurcation diagrams, to find "interesting" parameter values to study

-### Taylor Calculator - Interactive Function Analysis in Python console

-For learning about automatic differentiation using Dual Numbers in IPython.
-Also for plotting functions together with their derivatives.
-See the examples at the bottom of this document.

 ### Hamiltonian analysis with Symplectic Integrators, using Dual Numbers for Automatic Differentiation

 2nd to 10th order integrators, with visualization of the time stepping structure